Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-Draughts may lead to less temperature in homes.
-A damp home is more expensive to heat, which means wasting money and energy.
+Draughts may lead to dropping temperatures within homes.
+A cold home is more expensive to heat, meaning wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the air is clear out of a hole or gap, then it’s likely a crack or hole which needs sealing in the way you can.
-Large gaps and cracks should be fixed permanently.
-The gaps that exceed 3mm that let air in or out from your house need sealing.
-For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
-Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap or crack, then it is likely to be a gap or hole that requirements sealing in somehow.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and allow air in or out of the house require the sealing.
+For instance, if an open fireplace isn’t used it can create draughts.
+This should be shut from.
+Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent imaginable.

-There is no need to block up intentional gaps or holes in the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the building when the house gets warmer and cooler, to allow them to be shut and opened, rather instead of being stuck.
-We will test all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure when the household gets warmer and cooler, in order to let them be closed and opened rather than securing.
+We will inspect all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections